gerardabello/fld/ReadMe.md

 More information (catalan): http://upcommons.upc.edu/handle/2099.1/25191?locale-attribute=en

+Fld is meant as a lib and it's used by supplying omnidirectional images to it.
+Code is messy with a lot of experiments/tests and little documentation.

 Copyright (C) 2009-2010 Institut de Robòtica i Informàtica Industrial, CSIC-UPC.
 Author gabello (gabello@iri.upc.edu)
 All rights reserved.